 Hilton Hotel and cricketer Gary Sobers.
 [R2]

-Since then the island country issue only few sest a year.
+Since then, this island country has issued only a few sets a year.

-So far Barbados issued only one set of Paleontology related stamps: "Prehistoric Aquatic Reptiles"
+So far Barbados has issued only one set of Paleontology related stamps: "Prehistoric Aquatic Reptiles"

 Official stamps of Barbados that related to Paleontology: dinosaurs and other prehistoric animals